MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ## About HoloLens releases

-HoloLens 2 has had many updates over time.
+HoloLens 2 is updated every month.
 Sometimes our feature releases are on the same code base, and sometimes we move forward.
 This distinction can be seen in the major version number of the builds.
 When an update shares the same code base, such as "2004" and "20H2", they also share the same major version number, which is 19041.
 In the next feature release we updated the code base, and the new major build number is 20346, so that's where the next feature release "21H1" version is.

 > [!NOTE]
 > When using a [deferral policy](hololens-updates.md#configure-an-update-deferral-policy) only a change in major build number is considered a feature update.